getzola/zola/docs/content/documentation/getting-started/configuration.md

 # files are always copied, regardless of this setting.
 hard_link_static = false

+# The default author for pages
+author =

 # The taxonomies to be rendered for the site and their configuration of the default languages
 # Example:
 #     taxonomies = [